▶️ LISTEN TO THIS ARTICLE

 Choosing an inference stack in 2026 isn't a technical decision alone.
 It's an economic one.

-vLLM is the default for good reason.
-Broadest model support, fastest iteration cycle, and a 1.7x speedup in its V1 architecture released in early 2025.
-If you need to swap models frequently or support diverse architectures, vLLM's flexibility justifies the throughput gap versus TensorRT-LLM.
+vLLM is a common default for good reason.
+Broad model support, fast iteration, and a mature ecosystem make it a practical starting point.
+If you need to swap models frequently or support diverse architectures, vLLM's flexibility often justifies giving up some raw throughput.

-SGLang is the right choice for structured workloads with prefix sharing.
-Its RadixAttention gives it a structural advantage that no amount of kernel optimization in vLLM can match for the right workload patterns.
+SGLang is a strong candidate for structured workloads with prefix sharing.
+Its RadixAttention gives it a structural advantage for the right workload patterns.

-llama.cpp serves a different market entirely: single-user, edge, CPU-focused.
-It won't compete on throughput benchmarks, but it will run a 7B model on a MacBook with no GPU at useful speeds.
+llama.cpp serves a different market: single-user, edge, CPU-focused.
+It won't compete with GPU serving stacks on throughput benchmarks, but it can run small models on consumer hardware at useful speeds.

 For MoE models, the picture is more complicated.
-Expert routing adds scheduling complexity, and load-balancing problems that plague training also manifest during inference as uneven expert utilization.
-NVIDIA's Blackwell-specific MoE optimizations deliver 4x inference throughput gains over H200 by improving all-to-all communication between experts, but these gains are hardware-locked.
+Expert routing adds scheduling complexity, and load-balancing problems that plague training can also manifest during inference as uneven expert utilization.
+NVIDIA's Blackwell-specific MoE optimizations are designed to improve all-to-all communication between experts, but those gains are hardware-locked and workload-specific.

 The Cost Math: Cloud API vs. Self-Hosted

-The inference optimization discussion is academic if you're using a cloud API.
-OpenAI, Anthropic, and others have already applied most of these techniques on your behalf.
+The inference optimization discussion is partly abstract if you're using a cloud API.
+OpenAI, Anthropic, and others apply many serving optimizations behind the API.
 The question is whether their margin exceeds your optimization budget.

 Long-Context Inference: The Emerging Front

-Serving million-token contexts introduces a qualitatively different problem.
-Attention scales quadratically with sequence length, so a 1M-token prompt is 1,000x more expensive than a 1K-token prompt in raw attention compute.
+Serving very long contexts introduces a different problem.
+Standard full attention scales quadratically with sequence length, so long prompts get expensive fast.

 Ring Attention distributes long sequences across multiple devices, overlapping communication of KV blocks with blockwise attention computation.
-It enables sequences over 100 million tokens without approximation, scaling linearly with device count.
-But the communication overhead between devices means practical throughput per token degrades as context grows.
+It can enable very long sequences without approximate attention, but communication overhead still matters as context grows.

-FlashAttention 4 tackles the single-GPU case with software-emulated exponentials and conditional softmax rescaling, reaching 1,613 TFLOPs/s (71 percent hardware utilization) on B200.
-These kernel-level optimizations compound with architectural choices like GQA and KV cache compression to make 128K-context inference practical on a single node.
+FlashAttention 4 tackles the single-GPU case with software-emulated exponentials and conditional softmax rescaling.
+These kernel-level optimizations can compound with architectural choices like GQA and KV cache compression to make long-context inference more practical on a single node.

-The contrarian take: most production workloads don't need million-token contexts.
-RAG pipelines retrieve a few thousand tokens of relevant context.
-Multi-turn conversations rarely exceed 32K tokens of useful history.
-The engineering effort to serve ultra-long contexts may be premature optimization for all but a few document-analysis and code-repository workloads.
+The contrarian take: most production workloads don't need ultra-long contexts.
+RAG pipelines retrieve a bounded amount of relevant context.
+Multi-turn conversations rarely need to preserve every token of long history.
+The engineering effort to serve very long contexts may be premature optimization for all but a few document-analysis and code-repository workloads.

 What Actually Matters

-The gap between knowing these techniques exist and deploying them effectively is where most teams stall.
+The gap between knowing these techniques exist and deploying them effectively is where teams often stall.
 A common failure mode: optimizing the serving stack while ignoring the request pattern.
-A team running a RAG pipeline with 90 percent prefix overlap should reach for SGLang before touching quantization knobs.
-Another team serving diverse, one-shot queries would get more from aggressive quantization and continuous batching than from prefix caching that rarely hits.
+A team running a RAG pipeline with heavy prefix reuse should evaluate SGLang before spending too much time on quantization knobs.
+Another team serving diverse, one-shot queries may get more from quantization and continuous batching than from prefix caching that rarely hits.

 The inference optimization stack in 2026 isn't one technique.
 It's a compound effect.
-GQA reduces KV cache by 4 to 8x.
-Quantization to FP4 cuts model memory by 4x.
-PagedAttention eliminates 60 to 80 percent of cache waste.
-Continuous batching delivers 3 to 8x throughput gains.
-Speculative decoding adds another 2 to 5x for suitable workloads.
-These multiply, not add.
+GQA can reduce KV cache.
+Lower-precision quantization cuts model memory.
+PagedAttention reduces cache waste.
+Continuous batching can boost throughput.
+Speculative decoding can add another gain for suitable workloads.
+These effects can compound, but only if the workload actually exercises them.

-But the most important optimization is the one nobody talks about: not running inference at all.
+But one of the most important optimizations is not running inference at all.
 Caching responses, batching similar queries, and using smaller models for easy requests before escalating to expensive ones.
 The cheapest token is the one you never generate.

 Sources